EFTEC/DocumentStoreOne/README.md

 ### isCollection($collection)

-Returns true if collection is valid (a subfolder).
+Returns true if collection is valid (a sub-folder).
 ```php
 $ok=$flatcon->isCollection('tmp');
 ```